ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 - can approve lyric*less*ness “give up” on a lyric search (to allow aforementioned automatic AI-generation to happen even though no lyrics were found, and to prevent us from searching for lyrics a 2ⁿᵈ time at a later date)
 - lyrics are processed (for example, the apostrophe conversion of changing ```'``` into ```’```)
 - lyrics are filtered (spam and unrelated text that follows common patterns are removed)

+### 🌟 ❼ STEP 7: This is where you would continue on to Generate an SRT file if we did not already manage to fetch an LRC file in the process.

 ## OTHER LYRIC ALIGNMENT COMMANDS: